Seniors, Disabled Citizens Can Apply For Special Measure A Tax Reduction through June 30

-ELK GROVE, Calif. – April 9, 2018 – Between April 15 and June 30, senior citizens age 65 or older and disabled people living within the Elk Grove Unified School District (EGUSD), and having no school-age children living in the home, may apply for a 70 percent reduction in their Measure A assessment, a local property tax that funds school improvement.
+ELK GROVE, Calif. – April 10, 2019 – Between April 15 and June 30, senior citizens age 65 or older and disabled people living within the Elk Grove Unified School District (EGUSD), and having no school-age children living in the home, may apply for a 70 percent reduction in their Measure A special tax assessment, a local property tax that funds school improvement.
 Under Measure A, all homes within EGUSD’s boundaries are assessed an annual special tax that ranges from $45.84 to $200, depending upon the year of construction.

 The Senior Citizen/Disabled Person Reduction lowers these special tax rates to $13.76 up to $60 depending on the original tax amount.
 Lower rates also apply to apartments and mobile homes.
 EGUSD’s Measure A tax is collected as a direct levy on property owners’ annual Sacramento County property tax bills.
 Measure A helps improve every school in the District, including new multipurpose rooms, science labs, libraries, playground equipment, technology and safety measures, as well as modernization at schools over 25 years old.
 Measure A also contributes seven to 19 percent towards the funding to build new schools.
 The balance comes from state funds and developer fees.